MAHE Manipal BSc Nursing 2026

 Explanation: Pinus depends on an obligate mycorrhizal association that aids in water and nutrient absorption, without which successful seed germination and establishment cannot occur.

-Scoring well in the Diversity in the Living World unit requires conceptual clarity of the topics and regular revision.
+Scoring well in the Diversity in the Living World unit requires conceptual clarity of the topics and a regular, smart revision strategy.
 Given below are a few tips which aspirants can follow to solve Diversity in the Living World NEET PYQ.
-Apart from this, students should practice NCERT-based MCQs for NEET Biology to strengthen their understanding and perform well in the exam.
+Apart from this, students should practice PYQs for NEET Biology preparation to strengthen their understanding and perform well in the exam.

 Candidates have to go through the NEET biology syllabus to know which topics are included in the Diversity in the Living World NEET PYQ.